moorepants/learn-multibody-dynamics/noncontributing.rst

    import sympy.physics.mechanics as me me.init_vprinting(use_latex='mathjax')

-Kane's formulation relieves us from having to consider noncontributing forces, but often we are interested in one or more of these noncontributing forces.
-In this chapter I will show how you can generate the equation for a noncontributing force by introducing *auxiliary generalized speeds*.
+Kane's formulation relieves us from having to consider noncontributing forces (See Sec. :ref:`Contributing and Non-contributing Forces`, but often we are interested in one or more of these noncontributing forces.
+In this chapter, I will show how you can find the equation for a noncontributing force by introducing *auxiliary generalized speeds*.
 But first, let's solve the equations of motion for a system by directly applying Newton's Second Law of motion, which requires us to explicitly define all contributing and noncontributing forces.

 Double Pendulum Example
 =======================